kamar/tkbak/backup/docs/README.rst

 - Just unzip the zip file to your $HOME folder, or

 - There is installer for windows and linux but not fully tested.
-You can use it but with your own risk.
+  You can use it but with your own risk:

-  - Windows: Double click on "\*.exe" file, as administrator.
+  - Windows: Double click on "\*.exe" setup file, as administrator.

-  - Linux: On command line as root, type: python3 setup.py install.
+  - Linux: On command line, unzip the \*.zip or \*.tar.gz file, `cd tkbak-x.z.y`, and as root, type: `python3 setup.py install`.

 User Manual
 ===========